lyl24/lyl24-ece4960/lab4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YKHUO3S4oDo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Driving in a Square
 Next, I tried to drive the car in a 1x1 meter square.
 This proved to be very challenging, since the car kept overshooting the forward/backward movements and turning angles.
 Even when I tapped the buttons on the remote control as quickly as possible, the car would launch itself way past the position I intended for it to go.
-In the end, I was kind of able to make it go in a square, though it was not a very precise square.
+In the end, I was somewhat able to make it go in a square, though it was not a very precise square.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BPHhJgsEsIQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>